-Before you apply to the School of Pharmacy at Memorial University, you must complete a minimum of 30 credit hours including the following and/or their equivalencies at a recognized university or college: (click on the subject for detailed course descriptions)
+Before you apply to the School of Pharmacy at Memorial University, you must complete a minimum of 30 credit hours including the following courses at Memorial University or their equivalencies at a recognized university or college: (Click on the subject for detailed course descriptions)

 - Biology 1001 and 1002 – Principles of Biology (6.0 credit hrs)

 - Chemistry 1050 and 1051 or equivalent – General Chemistry (6.0 credit hrs).
 (The 1st year chemistry program at Memorial consists of two options: a two-course stream for those who are well prepared from high school - Chemistry 1050/1051, or a three-course stream for those less prepared - Chemistry 1010/1011/1031.
 Students may also fulfill the chemistry course requirements by completing Chemistry 1010/1011/1051).